-As for the Normal mode of operation, the TOV1 Flag is set in the same timer clock cycle that the counter counts from MAX to 0x0000.
+As for the normal mode of operation, the TOVn flag is set in the same timer clock cycle that the counter counts from MAX to 0x0000.

-Fast PWM Mode The fast Pulse Width Modulation or fast PWM mode (WGM13:0 = 5, 6, 7, 14, or 15) provides a high frequency PWM waveform generation option.
+Fast PWM Mode

+The fast Pulse Width Modulation or fast PWM mode (WGMn3:0 = 5,6,7,14, or 15) provides a high frequency PWM waveform generation option.
 The fast PWM differs from the other PWM options by its single-slope operation.
 The counter counts from BOTTOM to TOP then restarts from BOTTOM.
-In non-inverting Compare Output mode, the Output Compare (OC1x) is cleared on the Compare Match between TCNT1 and OCR1x, and set at BOTTOM.
-In inverting Compare Output mode can be twice as high as the phase correct and phase and frequency of the fast PWM modes that use dual-slope operation.
+In non-inverting Compare Output mode, the output compare (OCnx) is cleared on the compare match between TCNTn and OCRnx, and setat BOTTOM.
+In inverting compare output mode output is set on compare match and cleared at BOTTOM.
+Due to the single-slope operation, the operating frequency of the fast PWM mode can be twice as high as the phase correct and phase and frequency correct PWM modes that use dual-slope operation.
 This high frequency makes the fast PWM mode well suited for power regulation, rectification, and DAC applications.
 High frequency allows physically small sized external components (coils, capacitors), hence reduces total system cost.

-The PWM resolution for fast PWM can be fixed to 8-bit, 9-bit, or 10-bit, or defined by either ICR1 or OCR1A.
-The minimum resolution allowed is 2-bit (ICR1 or OCR1A set to 0x0003), and the maximum resolution is 16-bit (ICR1 or OCR1A set to MAX).
+The PWM resolution for fast PWM can be fixed to 8-bit, 9-bit, or 10-bit, or defined by either ICRn or OCRnA.
+The minimum resolution allowed is 2-bit (ICRn or OCRnA set to 0x0003), and the maximum resolution is 16-bit (ICRn or OCRnA set to MAX).
 The PWM resolution in bits can be calculated by using the following equation: